Photography Lighting Tips

 Finally, there is color.
 Color comes into play, both in choosing a white balance that creates clean white light on your subject that feels like natural light and also in making sure that you don’t have mixed color temperatures (like from tungsten overhead lights while also adding in a flash) at the time that you take the photo.
 Because that mixed light can’t be fixed later in Lightroom.

-Ok, so once we know the 5 Characteristics of Light, next we have to think about WHERE we want to place that off-camera flash all throughout the wedding day to be able to maximize those characteristics.
+Okay, so once we know the types of lighting in photography to identify, next we have to think about WHERE we want to place that off-camera flash all throughout the wedding day to maximize those characteristics.
 That’s why we put together a download for you guys to grab that walks you through 7 of our own go-to favorite lighting diagrams Justin and I use ALL throughout the wedding day (from the getting ready to the sparkler exit!) that not only shows you where we put the light, but WHY we put it there to begin with!
-And the best part is….it’s totally FREE!!
-Just click HERE to grab your copy and get started right away!
+And the best part is….it’s totally FREE!